-Nintendo Co. will let Mario and Zelda leap between big-screen TVs and the handheld controllers of its new Wii U console to lure gamers who increasingly play free titles on their Apple Inc. (AAPL) iPads and iPhones.
+Nintendo Co. will let Mario and Zelda leap between big-screen TVs and the handheld controllers of its new Wii U console to lure gamers who increasingly play free titles on their Apple Inc. (AAPL:US) iPads and iPhones.

 The world’s largest maker of video-game machines unveiled 23 games for the Wii U today at the Electronic Entertainment Expo in Los Angeles.
 President Satoru Iwata hopes the console and a fresh crop of games will help Nintendo recover from a 43.2 billion-yen ($551 million) net loss for the year ended March 31 -- its first loss since being listed.

 Nintendo is changing tactics, combining social-media features and TV screen action with a touch-screen controller as the company, based in Kyoto, Japan, faces competition from an online game market that may grow to $37.9 billion by 2016.
 The question is whether the new console, Nintendo’s first since it introduced the Wii in 2006, features and games will attract consumers who may have moved on to newer ways to play.

 “It changes your gaming, it changes how you interact with your gaming friends and it changes how you enjoy your TV,” Reggie Fils-Aime, Nintendo’s president for North America, said from the stage today at the E3 conference.
 “It stands to revolutionize your living room.”

 Nintendo has lost 48 percent of its market value over the past year and rose 3 percent to close at 9,290 yen in Osaka trading today.
 Annual sales of games at U.S. retailers including GameStop Corp.
 (GME:US) have fallen for three years as consumers flocked to online titles such as Zynga Inc. (ZNGA:US)’s “FarmVille.”